git-disl/awesome-LLM-game-agent-papers/README.md

 💫 **We continuously update the GitHub list on a weekly basis.** (last update: 2025/09/10)

-📝 **If you discover any papers that are suitable but not yet included, please open an issue or submit a merge request.**
+📝 **If you discover any papers that are suitable but not yet included, please open an issue or submit a pull request.**

 📘 **Our survey paper is a living survey.
 The third version is scheduled for release in one month.**